 - The firm should get a business license to lawfully function in Luxembourg.

 - If the business will be offering taxable goods or services, it is expected to have a VAT number.

-- The firm should be registered for social security to relent with Luxembourg’s labor laws.
+- The firm should be registered for social security to comply with Luxembourg’s labor laws.

 It’s crucial to remark that the above requirements may vary depending on the type of company being registered and certain conditions.

 Various Taxes on Luxembourg Company Registration

 When you think to register a company in Luxembourg, the following taxes will typically apply: